Are Name-Brand Drugs Better than Generic Drugs?

 Posted on aPRIL 18, 2018 By Jeff Snyder

 It’s time to pick up your prescription medications, and you want to save a little money.
 You’ve always used the same name-brand drugs, but you’re thinking about trying less-expensive ones.
-The question is — are generic drugs just pale imitations of superior name-brand medications?
-Name-brand medicines have to cost more for a reason, right?
-Well, not necessarily.
+The question is — is there a difference between generic drugs and name-brand medications?

 Are Generic and Name-Brand Drugs Truly Different?